Skip to content

 A later version of the name service should allow every user to become a registrar and encode their registration logic in a smart contract.
 A simplification would be that registrars have to submit the claim transaction themselves and just set the owner to whoever they want to give the name to.

-These sub-labels allow for further customisation and also for users to associate with particular namespaces, e.g. a cryptographic cat breeding game might associate a name entry with every of its cats such as unicorn.kitty.test and then transfering that name to the person, who adopts the cat.
+These sub-labels allow for further customisation and also for users to associate with particular namespaces, e.g. a cryptographic cat breeding game might associate a name entry with every of its cats such as unicorn.kitty.test and then transferring that name to the person, who adopts the cat.
 The authorization policies for these will need some flexibility seeing as the owner of a namespace might want to prevent or allow users creating sub-sub-labels, e.g. the owner of unicorn.kitty.test creating rarest.unicorn.kitty.test.

 Auctions